 Whenever you speak to someone who’s been to New Zealand, you’ll be hard pushed to find someone who didn’t fall in love from the moment they stepped off the plane.
 Basically, everyone I spoke to who’d been previously couldn’t stop talking about how incredible this country is, but the common theme was always ‘wait till you get to the South Island’.
 I should start by saying the North island is absolutely stunning!

 In my first blog about New Zealand, I found it really tough to cram in all the awesome stuff we did, as it felt like every day we were doing something totally new.
 Apart from the incredibly picturesque landscapes that confront you on almost every turn, the country itself is filled with unique wonders.
 From the breath-taking mountain ranges covered in monstrous flora and fauna to the untouched beauty of Abel Tasman National Park.
-The geothermal and volcanic oddities such as hot water beach, all of Rotorua and the sand dunes of 90 mile beach.
-Just to add to the fun, New Zealand is an adrenaline junkies promised land.
+The geothermal and volcanic oddities such as hot water beach, all of Rotorua and the sand dunes of 90-mile beach.
+Just to add to the fun, New Zealand is an adrenaline junkie promised land.
 With opportunities to fling yourself off/out of/down any moving vehicle or mountain range you can imagine, this really does have something for everyone!

-"New Zealand is an adrenaline junkies promised land"
+“New Zealand is an adrenaline junkie promised land”

 Drove 300km today from #Auckland to nearly #90milebeach but stopped to see #tanemahuta, one of the oldest and biggest trees in the world.
 With a trunk radius of 7m, over 51m tall and over 2000 years old it’s quite a beast!
 This tree holds a lot of importance in Maori culture and I can see why. #newzealand #newzealandbeauty #maori

-The North Island of New Zealand was filled with these sites and experiences, but if I had to put my name down on a favourite experience, it would have to be the Tongarero Alpine Crossing.
+The North Island of New Zealand was filled with these sites and experiences, but if I had to put my name down on a favourite experience, it would have to be the Tongariro Alpine Crossing.